-Mexico is the second-largest medical device market in Latin America behind Brazil, and can prove a profitable target for medical device manufacturers, especially those located in the US and Canada.
+Mexico is the second-largest medical device market in Latin America behind Brazil, and can prove a profitable target for medical device manufacturers.
 However, Mexican registration requirements are confusing and little information on the process is available in English from COFEPRIS, a division within the Mexican Ministry of Health (Secretaria de Salud) responsible for medical device and IVD oversight.
-Emergo Mexico can help obtain approval for your medical device or IVD in Mexico.
+We can help obtain approval for your medical device or IVD in Mexico.
 We can:

 - Determine classification of your medical device in Mexico